GlobeletJS/GlobeletJS/README.md

 <script src="https://unpkg.com/globeletjs@<VERSION>/dist/globelet-iife.js">
 ```

-This will also expose a global variable `globeletjs`, which has an `initGlobe`
+Either bundle will give you a global variable `globeletjs`, which has an
-method.
+`initGlobe` method.
 See the next section for how to use this method.

 [IIFE]: https://developer.mozilla.org/en-US/docs/Glossary/IIFE